Last Friday morning I was in a bad mood.

 Animals have a fabulous way of getting us out of a bad mood.
 They are great at being in the moment, great at showing love and enthusiasm, and excellent for getting our minds off ourselves.

 They are also incredibly entertaining because they do silly, sweet, crazy things that make us laugh and fill our hearts with love.

 Chilling out with my cat is one of the best ways to snap me out of a bad mood.
-As I type this post, he’s curled up in a white ball besides my feet.
+As I type this post, he’s curled up in a white ball beside my feet.
 Just looking at my bub all cozy and snuggly fills me with joy.

 Joy is an instant mood changer.
 Soak up as much joy as you possibly can.

 Related post – How to Have More Joy in Your Life

 7. Spend time on self-care

 Self-care doesn’t have to be all about taking bubble baths and getting massages (but if you have the time, then go for it!)

 Sometimes self-care can simply mean being kinder to yourself.